itssamuelrowe/zen-website/content/docs/classes-and-objects.md

 create.
 You will learn the significance of the parenthesis when you learn about constructors.

-You can use the `new` operator to create other kinds of objects, such as arrays.
-You will learn the other forms of the `new` operator later in the course.

-To create an instance of the Superhero class, you would write something like this.
+To create an instance of the `Superhero` class, you would write something like this.
 ```
 var superman = new Superhero()
 ```